SIBO and Candida: How to Treat Fungal and Yeast Infections

 Unfortunately, starving the fungus and yeast in your intestines can lead them to excrete various poisons or noxious chemicals, which can also lead to further symptoms.
 Many individuals who seek out treatment for SIBO have to deal with about a week of stomach aches, nausea, and more.

-To treat SIBO and Candida overgrowth by starving the bacteria causing the conditions, you have to eliminate their primary food sources, which are mostly carbohydrates.
+To support SIBO and Candida overgrowth by starving the bacteria causing the conditions, you have to eliminate their primary food sources, which are mostly carbohydrates.
 That’s because your gut breaks down various carbohydrates like grains and legumes into sugar, which the bacteria then use for fuel.

 Instead, you’ll eat lots of non-starchy vegetables, clean proteins, healthy fats, leafy greens, and a few specific types of fruit.
 This dietary shift should allow you to maintain nutritional wellness while also eliminating the bacteria causing your SIBO or Candida overgrowth symptoms.